shailendradigarse/teacher_portal/README.md

 1. **Start your web server**:

-   Ensure that your web server (Apache/Nginx) is running and configured to serve files from the `teacher-portal` directory.
+   Ensure that your web server (Apache/Nginx) is running and configured to serve files from the `teacher_portal` directory.

 2. **Access the application**: